LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Related Work

 \subsection{Blockchains for FL}

-Blockchain is a decentralized digital ledger introduced by Satoshi Nakamoto \cite{nakamoto2008bitcoin} to securely record transactions across multiple devices.
-Blocks storing a list of transactions are linked as a chain to provide an immutable, transparent, and decentralized system.
+Blockchain is a decentralized digital ledger introduced by Satoshi Nakamoto \cite{nakamoto2008bitcoin} to securely record transactions across distributed devices.
 Since blockchain has not yet been implemented in FLL, despite being widely studied in FL, we summarize existing FLchains to provide valuable insights for developing blockchain-driven FLL solutions.